WojciechMatuszewski/programming-notes/aws/serverless/js-and-serverless.md

 ### What about the `async` handlers

 The behavior is a little bit different when it comes to `async` handlers.
 There is **no waiting for the event loop**.
 The async handler behaves as if you specified `ctx.callbackWaitsForEmptyEventLoop = false`.

+## EMF Connecting to the X-Ray daemon, wtf?

+This will happen to you whenever you run the logger locally and not set the envioriment override.
+The EMF logger will _probe_ given envioriments starting from the _Lambda_ one.
+If some envioriment variables cannot be found, the next one is _probed_.

+It just so happens that the **default envioriment is using CloudWatch Agent**.
+Since you did not override anything, the default envioriment was selected.

+This results in you having weird _cannot connect to..._ logs in the console.
+To let the logger know that it is running in the local envioriment, specify `process.env.AWS_EMF_ENVIRONMENT = "Local";`